Apart from using predefined shapes in UXPin, you can also draw any unique shape with our mighty drawing tools, Pen and Pencil.

 Masks are used to show selected parts of elements within a specific area or shape.
-Any shape can mask other shapes and text.
+Any shape can mask other shapes, text, and SVG files.

 Creating a mask

 To create a mask, select all the shapes you want to include in the mask.
 The shape that will be the mask needs to be the bottom-most element from all the selected ones.
-Then, click Mask in the Top bar or in the context menu.
+If you don't select the shapes you want to include in the mask, the element you selected will mask every layer that's above it on the layers list that can be masked.
+Next, click Mask in the Top bar or in the context menu.
 Or, use the

 shortcut.
 You’ll see a mask group with an upward arrow in the Layers panel.